 It was after several years at Hartlepool that Hilda took on a bigger task: she became abbess of another and larger double monastery, this time in Whitby.
 Under her leadership it became the most famous center of learning in England.
 As always, Hilda strongly emphasized the study of Scripture.
 She actively recruited women and men to be students, mentoring them with love and patience.

-In 664, a momentous event—the Synod of Whitby—took place at the monastery.
-The Church in Northumbria had to decide between the customs brought by Celtic missionaries like Saint Aidan, and those practiced in other areas as a result of the work of missionaries from Rome.
+In 664, a momentous event, the Synod of Whitby, took place at the monastery.
+At this meeting the Church in Northumbria had to decide between the customs brought by Celtic missionaries like Saint Aidan, and those practiced in other areas as a result of the work of missionaries from Rome.
 Saint Hilda was a Celt, but when the Synod decided in favor of Roman practice, she became a peacemaker, urging everyone to accept the decision rather than fight it.
 Her own example of serene obedience, despite her disappointment at the Synod's outcome, influenced the bishops, priests, and royal rulers who deeply respected her.

 Saint Hilda was ill with a constant fever during the last years of her life, but she continued to teach and lead at the monastery.
 One student she nurtured was Caedmon, a simple cow herder who became England's first poet.
 Like many others, he regarded her as a spiritual mother and a true servant of God.